Vietnam.vn - Nền tảng quảng bá Việt Nam

 In early April 2023, Saudi Arabia, Russia and other OPEC+ members announced that they would voluntarily reduce production to support oil prices.

-Russia said it would extend its unilateral production cut plan that it had implemented since March 2023 until the end of the year.
-For its part, Saudi Arabia began cutting production from May 2023.
+Russia said it would extend its unilateral production cut plan, which it had implemented since March 2023, until the end of the year.
+For its part, Saudi Arabia will start cutting production from May 2023.

-Officials from many oil exporting countries say that Moscow's aggressive oil production has also increased the supply surplus in the global market.
+Officials from many oil exporting countries say that Moscow's aggressive oil exploitation has also increased the supply surplus in the global market.

 Source